-Disclosed is a system and method for allowing any surgeon, including those surgeons who perform a fewer number of a replacement procedure as compared to a more experienced surgeon who performs a greater number of procedures, to provide an improved likelihood of a favorable outcome approaching, if not exceeding, a likelihood of a favorable outcome as performed by a very experienced surgeon with the replacement procedure.
+Disclosed is a system and method for allowing any surgeon, including those surgeons who perform a fewer number of a prosthetic assemblies as compared to a more experienced surgeon who performs a greater number of procedures, to provide an improved likelihood of a favorable outcome approaching, if not exceeding, a likelihood of a favorable outcome as performed by a very experienced surgeon with the replacement procedure such as, for example, improving real-time on-site construction of a prosthetic assembly to be used in a prosthetic installation on an actual patient.

-The following summary of the invention is provided to facilitate an understanding of some of technical features related to total hip replacement, and is not intended to be a full description of the present invention.
+The following summary of the invention is provided to facilitate an understanding of some of technical features related to total hip replacement, and is not intended to be a 10 full description of the present invention.
 A full appreciation of the various aspects of the invention can be gained by taking the entire specification, claims, drawings, and abstract as a whole.
-The present invention is applicable to other surgical procedures, including replacement of other joints replaced by a prosthetic implant in addition to replacement of an acetabulum (hip socket) with an acetabular component (e.g., a cup).
+The present invention is applicable to other surgical procedures, including replacement of other 15 joints replaced by a prosthetic implant in addition to replacement of an acetabulum (hip socket) with an acetabular component (e.g., a cup).
 Use of pneumatic and electric motor implementations have both achieved a proof of concept development.

-The disclosed concepts involve creation of a system/method/tool/gun that vibrates an attached prosthesis, e.g., an acetabular cup.
+The disclosed concepts involve creation of a system/ method/tool/gun that vibrates an attached prosthesis, e.g., an acetabular cup.
 The gun would be held in a surgeon's hands and deployed.
-It would use a vibratory energy to insert (not impact) and position the cup into desired alignment (using current intra-operation measurement systems, navigation, fluoroscopy, and the like).
+It would use a vibratory energy to insert (not impact) and position the cup into desired alignment (using 25 current intra-operation measurement systems, navigation, fluoroscopy, and the like).